 Our commission revenue for each product line is based on a number of assumptions, which include, but are not limited to, estimating conversion of an approved member to a paying member, forecasting average plan duration and forecasting the commission amounts likely to be received per member.
 These assumptions are based on our analysis of historical trends for the different cohorts and incorporate management's judgment in interpreting those trends and applying the constraints discussed below.
-For our Medicare commission revenue, which represented 88%, 86% and 86% of our total commission revenue for the years ended December 31, 2022, 2021 and 2020, respectively, the estimated average plan duration, which is the average length of time paying members are active on their plans, used to calculate Medicare health insurance plan LTVs historically has been approximately 3 years for Medicare Advantage plans, and approximately 4 to 5 years for both Medicare Supplement and Medicare Part D prescription drug plans.
-While the average plan duration has been approximately 3 years for Medicare Advantage plan duration of up to approximately 14 years.
+For our Medicare commission revenue, which represented 88%, 86% and 86% of our total commission revenue for the years ended December 31, 2022, 2021 and 2020, respectively, the estimated average plan duration, which is the average length of time paying members are active on their plans, used to calculate Medicare health insurance plan LTVs historically has been approximately 3 years for Medicare Advantage plan, certain members may have a duration of up to approximately 14 years.
 The estimated average plan duration used to calculate the LTV for major medical individual and family health insurance plans historically has been approximately 1.5 to 2 years.
+For short term health insurance plan LTVs, the estimated average plan duration has been approximately 1.5 to 2 years.
 For short term health insurance plan LTVs, the estimated average plan duration has been approximately six months.
 For all other ancillary health insurance plan LTVs, the estimated average plan duration has historically varied from 1 to 6 years.